Highlights of Beho Beho

 - Swimming pool

-With a stunning location high on a hill in the relatively cool highlands of Selous Game Reserve, Beho Beho is a real gem.
+Beho Beho is a real gem.
+It has a stunning location high on a hill in the relatively cool highlands of Selous Game Reserve.
 (Beho Beho means ‘breeze’ in Swahili).
-The fact that Beho Beho has been owned and run by the same family for three decades shows in the exceptional, warm hospitality, and the dedication and friendliness of all the staff.
+The fact that Beho Beho has been owned and run by the same family for three decades shows in the exceptional, warm hospitality.
+As well as in the dedication and friendliness of all the staff.

-There are just eight spacious stone ‘bandas’ at Beho Beho, all furnished with king-sized beds, huge comfy chairs, Zanzibari day beds, ceiling fan and old writing desks.
+There are just eight spacious stone ‘bandas’ at Beho Beho.
+All are furnished with king-sized beds, huge comfy chairs, Zanzibari day beds, ceiling fan and old writing desks.
 The front of the banda is open and extends onto a spacious veranda, from where there are superb views over the surrounding bush.
-Each banda has a separate dressing room leading into an en suite bathroom with twin basins and an open air shower – two bandas have outdoor baths as well.
+Each banda has a separate dressing room leading to an en suite bathroom with twin basins and an open air shower.
+Two bandas have outdoor baths as well.
 There’s also a new private suite which comes with its own private vehicle and guide.

 The rest of the lodge has a homely feel with deep sofas, Persian rugs, African carvings and family photos.
 There’s a library with old maps, books and historical artefacts, as well as a billiard room.
-As with the bandas, the Beho Beho lodge is open sided with views across the valley and down to a floodlit waterhole.
+Beho Beho lodge is open sided with views across the valley and down to a floodlit waterhole.
 There’s a swimming pool at the main lodge for cooling off after a long day’s travel or safari – also with stunning valley views.
 Food is a real highlight at Beho Beho, and communal dining adds to the ‘home from home’ atmosphere of the camp.
-No children under twelve are accommodated at Beho Beho.

 Game-viewing at Beho Beho